 Most migraineurs are also sensitive to strong smells.
 According to a small study, 95% of migraineurs say perfume sparks their head pain attacks.
 If you experience sensitivity with strong-scented perfumes, you can switch to a milder scent that does not irritate your sense of smell so you can avoid intense migraine headaches.
 Other known odors that can trigger head pain are from smoke, gasoline, cleaning products, and foods with a strong smell.

 4. Use rose-colored tinted glasses

 If you notice your migraines setting in after using your smartphone or computer for hours, we advise that you pause what you’re doing and rest your eyes.
-It would benefit you to invest in glasses that have a special rose-colored tint called FL-41 as it can help filter out the blue light from your devices that can trigger migraines and aggravate your light sensitivity.
+It would benefit you to invest in glasses that have a special rose-colored tint called FL-41 as it can help filter out the blue light from your devices that can trigger head pain and aggravate your light sensitivity.

 5. Set a routine and stick to it